XIMDEX/structured-data/doc/guide.md

 RETURN person1
 ```

-This result in a creation of two nodes *Person* with the given attributes and the relation *KNOWS* between them:
+This result in a creation of two nodes *Person* with the given attributes and the relationship *KNOWS* between them:

 ![A nodes relation graph in neo4j](https://raw.githubusercontent.com/XIMDEX/structured-data/master/doc/images/nodes-neo4j.png)
 ### Items manipulation

-The values of an item can be create or update thrown the item management endpoint.
+The values of an item can be created or updated through the item management endpoint.

-Basically the petition will contain the unique item id in the update operation, or the unique schema id in creation process.
+Basically the request will include the unique item id in the update operation, or the unique schema id in creation process.

-The rest of the data needed is the values for the properties to create the content of the item.
+The rest of the required data is the values for the properties to create the content of the item.

 #### Item creation

-So, if you want to create a new item based on the *Corporation* schema with a minimal amount of data (corporate name and contact email), the request will be:
+So, if you want to create a new item based on the *Corporation* schema with a minimal amount of data (corporate name and contact email), the request will be the following:

 > [POST] http://localhost/api/v1/item
 ```json